Kaichiro Kitamura

 Kaichiro Kitamura is a Japanese vocal percussionist, singer, and music teacher who has performed vocal percussion, in both a cappella and instrumental groups.
 He specializes in jazz but has also done rock, pop, and RnB.

 Sound and style

-Kaichiro is a pioneering figure in mouth drumming well known for his outstanding ability to realistically vocalize the sounds of a drum kit, to provide the full rhythm section necessary for his projects and groups.
-He's developed his own vocal percussion style characterized by his signature sound methods and usage of jazz drumming rhythms.
+Kaichiro is a figure in mouth drumming well known for his ability to realistically vocalize the sounds of a drum kit, to provide the full rhythm section necessary for his projects and groups.
+He's developed a vocal percussion style characterized by his signature sound methods and usage of jazz drumming rhythms.
 He defines his style as "jazz vocal percussion".
 He is also a bass singer who can vocalize walking basslines.

 Early life

 Kaichiro has performed vocal percussion since childhood and became famous as the Vocal Percussionist and baritone for the Japanese a cappella group "TRY-TONE".

 Career

 Kaichiro has collaborated with many groups, including The Real Group, The House Jacks, and Naturally 7 among others.

 He is a member of groups, such as Australian A cappella quintet The Idea of North, and Japanese jazz quartets, "HamojiN", and also working as a freelance vocal drummer with other instrumental bands.
 He is an avid jazz vocal percussion instructor who has taught workshops around the world.
 He is also serving as a Japanese Artistic Adviser of 'Vocal Asia' -Asian vocal music network in Taiwan.